Work BuyerAssist 2.0

 Poor Onboarding

 New users required 3+ hours of training before becoming productive.
-Drop-off during trial was 68%.
+Trial drop-off was 68% — meaning most potential customers were leaving before they ever saw the value.

 03